 330 kV downed conductor protection and successful operation

 Line protection systems were replaced between Transgrid’s Upper Tumut Switching Station and Snowy Hydro’s Tumut 1 and Tumut 2 Power Stations.
-A risk of a downed conductor before synchronising the line at the switching station was identified, and a protection system designed to detect this failure.
+The risk of a downed conductor before synchronizing the line at the switching station was identified, and a protection system designed to detect this failure.
 Traditional systems would not detect this unique event until a significant quantity of fault current was reached with a possible bush fire.
 The predicted event occurred less than a year after the protection was installed, and was correctly cleared with no extra plant or environmental damage.
 This paper examines the thought processes required to see the need, the need and implementation of the protection, and the resulting fault and protection operation.